 Regional Greenhouse Gas Initiative, Inc. (the "Corporation") is a non-profit, non-stock, corporation established pursuant to a Memorandum of Understanding (the "MOU") entered into by a number of U.S. states.
 The current signatories to the MOU are Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island and Vermont (the "Participating States").
-The exclusive purpose for which the Corporation is formed is to provide technical and scientific advisory services to the Participating States in the development and implementation of a multi-state cap and trade program, known as the Regional Greenhouse Gas Initiative ("RGGI") (or its successor) established, to reduce air pollutants that contribute to climate change, and to perform any other charitable or scientific function related to the reduction of greenhouse gas emissions or the increase in carbon sequestration on behalf of the Participating States.
+Effective January 1, 2020, New Jersey has also resumed participation.
+The exclusive purpose for which the Corporation is formed is to provide technical and scientific advisory services to the Participating States in the development and implementation of a multistate cap and trade program, known as the Regional Greenhouse Gas Initiative ("RGGI") (or its successor) established, to reduce air pollutants that contribute to climate change, and to perform any other charitable or scientific function related to the reduction of greenhouse gas emissions or the increase in carbon sequestration on behalf of the Participating States.
 The Internal Revenue Service has determined that the Corporation is exempt from federal income tax pursuant to Section 501(c)(3) of the Internal Revenue Code ("IRC") and is not a private foundation pursuant to Section 509 (a) (1) of the IRC.
 Contributions to the Corporation are deductible pursuant to Section 170 of the IRC.